building-physics/energyplus-version/test_files/9.4/README.md

 # Test Files for E+ Version 9.4 #

 The files in this directory are a subset of the EnergyPlus example files.
-Excluded files are those that require the use of ExpandObjects and the ParametricPreprocessor.
+Excluded files are those that require the use of ExpandObjects and/or the ParametricPreprocessor.
 Including those files as part of automated testing requires a bit more work (need to run the appropriate program(s) before running the version upgrades) so that is left as future work.

 | Example File                                         | Reason for Exclusion                   |
 | ---------------------------------------------------- | -------------------------------------- |